 BAAEC is a holistic energy project that includes four main features: Advanced Homes, Community Solar, Energy Hub, and Clean Commuters.
 In addition to these primary project features, there are many ways to get involved, such as youth advocacy, workforce development, and participation in our advisory committee.
 In 2021, BAAEC is launching with our Advanced Homes and Community Solar programs.

 Who is eligible for these programs?
 Do I have to be a resident of Bassett or Avocado Heights to participate?

-All community members will be able to use the Energy Hub and Clean Commuters services located at Evergreen Baptist Church.
+All community members will be able to use the Energy Hub and Clean Commuters services located at a central community building.
 For example, if you work in the community you will be able to stop by to borrow an electric vehicle for local trips or to charge your electric vehicle.
 Although you must be a resident of Bassett or Avocado Heights to participate in Advanced Homes or Community Solar, there are lots of other ways to get involved in BAAEC.
 Learn more about eligibility requirements for Advanced Homes and Community Solar here, or learn about other ways to get involved by attending one of our upcoming events!

 Is participation free?